-In the past few years, people have become more aware of the healing potential of CBD (cannabidiol).
-Most people use CBD to relieve conditions such as pain and anxiety.
-However, many are becoming curious regarding its ability to help other problems such as Raynaud’s disease.
+In the past few years, people have become more aware of the potential of CBD (cannabidiol).
+Many people use CBD to relieve disease-related conditions such as pain and stress from anxiety.
+However, others are becoming curious regarding its ability to help with other problems related to disorders, such as Raynaud’s disease.

-In this article, we explain how CBD oil could help Raynaud’s and how to use it for maximum effect.
-Here’s all you need to know about Raynaud’s disease and CBD.
+In this article, we’ll cover how CBD oil could help with Raynaud’s disease symptoms and how people use it for maximum effect.

 What Is Raynaud’s Disease?

 Raynaud’s disease, also known as Raynaud’s phenomenon or Raynaud’s syndrome, is a common circulatory disorder.
 The National Institutes of Health states that it affects as many as 3–5% of adults worldwide.

 People with Raynaud’s disease experience tightening of the blood vessels, known as vasospasm.
 This happens in response to cold temperatures, anxiety, or stress.

 Although these episodes are short-lived, they can be extremely uncomfortable for the sufferer.
 They could also be a sign of a more serious underlying disease.

 Raynaud’s most common symptoms are fingers or toes that change color in response to cold or stress.
 First, they turn white and then blue in extreme cases.
 This color change is a result of the blood vessels narrowing and restricting blood flow to the extremities.